prestodb/tempto/README.md

     jdbc_user: hdfs                                                                   # database user
     jdbc_password: na                                                                 # database password
     jdbc_pooling: false                                                               # (optional) should connection pooling be used (it does not work for Hive due to driver issues)
-    jdbc_jar: tempto-hive-jdbc/build/libs/hive-jdbc-fat.jar                           # (optional) jar to be used for obtaining database driver.
-Should be used in case when we cannot have it in global classpath due to class conflicts.
+    jdbc_jar: tempto-hive-jdbc/build/libs/hive-jdbc-fat.jar                           # (optional) Path to jar containing database driver.
+Required if jar is not present in global classpath.
     table_manager_type: hive

   presto:           # connection named presto